Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 MCL § 259.322

-Prohibits knowingly and intentionally operating a UAS to violate terms of a personal protection order, subject another person to harassment or stalking under MCL § 750.411h or § 750.411i, or capture photographs, video, or audio of another person in a manner that would cause a reasonable person to suffer emotional distress.
-Also prohibits registered sex offenders from using a UAS to follow, contact, or capture images of a minor.
+Prohibits knowingly and intentionally operating a UAS to subject another person to harassment, stalking, or violations of personal protection orders.
+Also prohibits sex offenders from using drones to follow, contact, or capture images of persons they are prohibited from contacting.
+Prohibits capturing photographs, video, or audio in a manner that would cause a reasonable person to suffer emotional distress.

 Effective: Apr 4, 2017Misdemeanor — up to 90 days imprisonment and/or up to $500 fine